 The Algarve is often seen as one of the most luxurious sun holiday destinations to visit in Europe.
 We recently headed to Albufeira Old Town to stay at Hotel California with On The Beach for a week.
 Having explored the town (and surrounding towns) as a couple we discovered some hidden gems as where is best to eat in Portugal for couples.

-Having arrived late on a Monday night in Albufeira Old Town it was bustling with holidaymakers, bright neon signs and music from the surrounding bars.
+Having arrived late on a Monday night in Albufeira Old Town it was bustling with holidaymakers, bright neon signs and music from the surrounding bars, I chose to stay in and just have some Keto Feast.
 The Old Town is a lot quieter than the New Town or ‘The Strip’ which I’ve previously stayed.
 The Strip is a favourite of hen and stag parties is much more lively and wild than the Old Town so as a couple who were looking to relax our location was a welcome break.

 On our first morning, we headed out early to explore the town, discovering gorgeous golden beaches, little souvenir shops up winding streets as we headed up the hill.
 Do note that there are lots of restaurants and bars all trying to coax you in from the early morning.